 The Office of Academic Affairs, under the leadership of the Provost and Senior Vice President of Academic and Student Affairs, oversees the University’s academic programs and supports their work in educating students to be informed citizens, thoughtful stewards, critical thinkers, and responsible leaders.
 The Office of Academic Affairs works with faculty and staff in the University’s undergraduate and graduate programs to offer an engaging, high-quality educational experience for an intentionally diverse mix of learners.

 Karen Kaivola, Ph.D.

-Kaivola assumed the the role of Provost at Augsburg College on July 1, 2013.
+Kaivola assumed the role of Provost at Augsburg University on July 1, 2013.
 Prior to that appointment, she served as the Associate Provost for Faculty Development and J. Ollie Edmunds Chair at Stetson University in DeLand, Florida.
 During her twenty-two years at Stetson, Kaivola taught courses on 20th-century literature and theory, modernism, and gender studies.
 Author of All Contraries Confounded, she has also published in a range of scholarly journals.
 Her most recent article, “Revisiting the Ramsays: Love, Alterity, and the Ethics of Difference in Virginia Woolf’s To the Lighthouse,” was published in Literature, Interpretation, Theory in Summer 2013.
 At Stetson, she also held administrative posts as Senior Associate Dean of the College of Arts and Sciences, and University Adviser on Gender Equity.
 Kaivola earned her bachelor’s degree from Georgetown University, and her M.A. and Ph.D. in English from the University of Washington.

-Dean of Arts and Sciences
+Dean of Arts & Sciences

 Catherine Bishop, J.D.